christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

 #### Publish to a Topic
 To publish a message, call the client.Publish method.
 It receives four parameters:

-- topic: same topic as before, send a timestamp before disconnecting
+- topic : same topic as before, send a timestamp before disconnecting
-- qos: 0 (fire-and-forget), 1 (resend if missed) or 2 (make sure it is only received once)
+- qos : 0 (fire-and-forget), 1 (resend if missed) or 2 (make sure it is only received once)
 - retained: boolean indicating whether the message must be retained by the server
 - payload: message to publish under the subject